bep20/token-generator-tool/README.md

-2- Fill in the token information and choose your toen type standard , burnable , mintable ,Amazing, etc
+2- Fill in the token information and choose your toنen type  standard , burnable , mintable ,Amazing, etc
 <br>
 <br>